Skip to main content

 An advisee will:

-• Display respect for the advisor and has a positive attitude toward the advising process.
+• Display respect for the advisor and have a positive attitude toward the advising process.

 • Meet the advisor at appropriate times and come to advising appointments prepared to assume responsibility for degree planning.